China Markets Rally As Authorities Take Steps To Lift Sentiment

 “The stamp duty cut, first since 2008, shows the urgency for policymakers to turn around market sentiment, but last time this was followed by massive stimulus, which may not be the case this time around,” said Marvin Chen, an analyst for Bloomberg Intelligence.
 “The key for a sustained re-rating is still turning around economic growth momentum, and more policy support will be needed.”

---With assistance from Iris Ouyang, Zhu Lin, Jacob Gu, Janet Paskin and Wenjin Lv.
+--With assistance from Iris Ouyang, Zhu Lin, Jacob Gu and Janet Paskin.

 More stories like this are available on bloomberg.com